Virgin Islands Catamaran

 Crew Gratuities:

-Gratuities of 10% - 20% of the charter fee are the norm when the service merits it.
-Please remember that your crew work hard to ensure your vacation is one will be remembered fondly for many years to come.
+Crew gratuities of 10% - 20% of the charter fee are standard and should be based on the service you receive from your crew.
+Please remember that your crew works hard to ensure your vacation is one that will be remembered fondly for many years to come.
 They are your chef, bartender, waiter, tour guide..
+Like most hospitality positions, gratuities are an important part of the crew's income and offer feedback on their performance.

-The best way to handle the gratuity is to place the amount into an envelope addressed to the crew and either hand it to the captain or leave it on the saloon table on your departure from the yacht.
+Tips for good tipping: The easiest way to handle the gratuity is to place the amount into an envelope addressed to the crew and either hand it to the captain or leave it on the saloon table on the last day of your charter.

 Money: